mimzy22/pdsnd_github/README.md

 washington.csv

 ### Credits
 This post on stackoverflow.com was helpful in remembering how to create text files via git bash: https://stackoverflow.com/questions/28978463/how-can-i-make-a-text-file-in-git-bash.
+Git Bash's Mastering Markdown makes you a winner :1st_place_medal: at writing markdown: https://guides.github.com/features/mastering-markdown/.